gisler/RPhosFate/README.md

-An enhanced version of the PhosFate model implemented in R supporting suspended solids (SS) and particulate phosphorus (PP).
+An enhanced version of the PhosFate model implemented in R currently supporting suspended solids (SS) and particulate phosphorus (PP).

 Copyright (C) 2021 RPhosFate authors